burkfers/qmk_userspace_features/maccel/readme.md

 See the section on runtime adjusting by keycodes and on via support for installation steps for these optional features.

 ## Configuration
+Before configuring maccel, make sure you have turned off your OS acceleration settings: in mouse settings uncheck pointer precision (windows) or pointer acceleration (mac).
+And make sure there isn't any 3rd party mouse acceleration softwware running.

 Several characteristics of the acceleration curve can be tweaked by adding relevant defines to `config.h`:
 ```c